What Is Clarity? (And Why It’s Often Missing)

 Clarity creates internal certainty, which naturally increases confidence in conversations, leadership, and direction.

-Individuals with clear career drivers make decisions that align with their strengths and values, resulting in greater long-term fulfillment.
+Individuals with clear career drivers make decisions that align with their strengths and values.
+This results in greater long-term fulfillment.

 Clarity doesn’t give you a perfect life.
 It gives you a directed one.